iotaledger/goshimmer/docs/concepts/layers.md

 Addresses are BLAKE2b hashes of the corresponding Ed25519 and BLS public keys.

 #### Outputs
-An output encapsulates a destination address and a list of balances.
+An output encapsulates a destination address, and a list of balances.
 A balance is an amount of tokens and a color.

 ##### Color & Coloring
 The color of a balance is simply an array of 32 bytes and per default, tokens have a color of type "IOTA", where all 32 bytes are zero.